roridev/next/sisbasekt/core.md

 ## Developing extensions

+### Metadata
+In order for an extension to be loaded, the `sisbasekt.mod.json` file must be present at the root of the JAR file.
+For more information on the Metadata File Format, [see above](core.md#configuration--metadata)

 In order to make sure your extension is propperly supported, extension writers can annotate their systems with `@RequireApiVersion`.

 On the case of a backend not supporting said version that system will be disabled and a warning will be printed to the console.